-Development of music from early Classical through Romantic periods.
-Principles of listening and style analysis, lectures, discussion, and oral presentations.
-Principles of Christian aesthetic discussed.
-Fulfills General Education Art & Music requirement and Writing-Enriched course (with MHS 230, 380).
-Liberal Arts.
+Explores the development of music from early Classical Era through the present day.
+Emphasis on principles of listening and style analysis through lectures, readings, listening examples, and in-class discussion.
+Incorporates discussion of aesthetics and cultural trends from a Christian worldview.
+Fulfills General Education Writing-Enriched course (with MHS 230) Liberal Arts.